law01f/n8n-cloud-aws/README.md

    ```bash
    sudo reboot
 ```
 After rebooting, you should have access to your instance.
-Make sure the public ip address did not change.
+Make sure the public IP address did not change.
 You can find it in the EC2 dashboard.

 ## Step 3: Run my update script